 In addition to hiring pickers, I also hire help for some of the really large jobs like pruning.
 I do about half the pruning myself and hire a crew for the other half.
 I’ve hired temporary crews for things like pouring concrete and other large jobs that can’t be done by one person.
 For the most part, though, I do everything myself and that’s way too much.

 The most obvious solution for us is to hire a full-time farmhand.
 I’m not sure we can afford it and I don’t think I need quite that much help.
 I’d like to start with a part-time person and see if that’s enough.

 Many farmers have had good luck advertising in the local newspaper for part-time help.
 Trading living space for labor is fairly common.
 That certainly would be easier on our pocketbook but we don’t really have room for a permanent resident on our property.

 Another option is interns and other “unpaid” workers.
 There are several programs that help willing workers find host farms.
 Willing Workers On Organic Farms (WWOOF) is a popular program.
 Despite the name, the farm isn’t required to be certified organic.
 That’s good because there are a lot of farms that practice responsible farming but aren’t certified organic.

 There are nearly 100 hosts on this island.
-Many of the hosts are small organic farms advertising things like “holistic living,” “excellent vibes,” “tent provided,” and “shaminism welcome.”
-One host is actually an “international collective of circus performers” located one mile from a clothing optional beach.
+Many of the hosts are small organic farms advertising things like “holistic living,” “excellent vibes,” “tent provided,” and “shamanism welcome.”
+One host is actually an “international collective of circus performers” located one mile from a clothing-optional beach.